 [Pin for Later!]

 As a general rule, the size of a bedroom area rug will be determined by the size of the bed.
 Although, there are various area rug placement options so the area rug size you choose may not align with this “general” rule.
 Typically it is recommended that 36” of the area rug can be seen from the left, right and foot of the bed.
 This means that for a double, queen or king-size bed, the bedroom area rug size should be 12’ x 15’.
 However, note that with a king-size bed the area rug will need to be pulled away from wall that the headboard is on to ensure that an adequate amount of the area rug is exposed for viewing.

 As for single and twin beds, usually these beds are used in small rooms and often they are placed up against walls.
 Therefore, a 2’ x 3’ or 3’ x 5’ area rug can be used beside the bed, rather than under it.

 So that’s the gist for the main spaces that area rugs are used.
 However, if you’d like more detailed information about area rug sizes and placement, join our Design Tribe for a copy of our FREE Rug Size & Placement Guidelines and other interior design checklists and cheat sheets.

 If you liked this article, please share it.
-And, if you'd like help with your next interior design project please check out our services or feel free to contact me; I'd love to help you.
+And, if you'd like help with your next interior design project please check out our services or feel free to contact us; We'd love to help you.
 Thanks for reading and happy rug shopping!